 - Car Jump Starter Buying Guide

 |Jump Starter||Amp Options||Type|

 |STANLEY FATMAX J7CS||600 to 1,000||Lead Acid|

-Lithium-ion jump starter devices are highly recommended as they are usually lightweight and much smaller.
-This means they can be stored inside glove boxes and do not need any maintenance compared to the lead-acid alternatives.
+Lithium-ion jump starters are the most popular type as they are lightweight and much smaller, which means they can be easily stored inside of your car.
+They also don’t require any maintenance when compared to the larger lead-acid alternatives.

-However, opting for a lithium-ion example does usually come with a much larger price tag, which some people may not be willing to pay.
-However, there are many alternatives that are far cheaper and come with similar power outputs.
+However, opting for a lithium-ion example usually come with a much larger price tag, which some people may not be willing to pay.

-NOCO are the market leaders when it comes to jumper starter and charging equipment.
-The Boost Pro GB150 is an ultra safe lithium ion jumper starter that comes in a range of options that include 400 to 20,000 amps.
+NOCO are the market leaders when it comes to jump starters and other charging equipment.
+The Boost Pro GB150 is their flagship product and it’s an ultra safe lithium ion jump starter which comes in a range of power options that range from 400 to 20,000 amps.

-In terms of the features of the NOCO Genius Boost Pro, they include:
+Other features of the NOCO Genius Boost Pro include:

-- Designed for both gas and diesel engines to 10 liters
+- Designed for both gas and diesel engines up to 10 liters

 - Can charge other personal devices via USB output